smcclab/smc-course/_workshops/01-hello-sine.md

 If you get stuck, try asking for help in the `#techsupport` channel on Teams.

-## Things to think about
+## Creative Notes

-Just for inspo, have a look at some of the most famous Laptop Orchestras (the cool kids call them <em>LOrk</em>s) perform live.
+Just for inspiration, have a look at some of the most famous Laptop Orchestras (the cool kids call them _LOrks_) perform live.

 - [Stanford Laptop Orchestra - Twilight (2013)](https://www.youtube.com/watch?v=chA-4GRCb-I)
 - [Princeton Laptop Orchestra - Interference (2019)](https://www.youtube.com/watch?v=C-5P3hXuGfs)